Monsey Church: Rockland County Christian School

 Rockland County Christian School was founded in the spring of 1953.
-In effect, it was a Christian education ministry of the Monsey Church, although it was portrayed as being less dependent than that.
-A school newsletter from that summer says that "The Monsey Church does not sponsor the school.
+In effect, it was a Christian education ministry of the Monsey Church, although it was portrayed as less dependent than that.
+A school newsletter from that summer says, "The Monsey Church does not sponsor the school.
 In this sense, it is not parochial.
 Parents band together and they incorporate to accomplish this purpose."
 A constitution was adopted and an independent board of directors for the school was elected from the church's membership in May, 1953.

-The school first opened in the church basement on September 9, 1953 with a total of 14 pupils in Kindergarten and grades 1 through 7, except grade 3.
+The school first opened in the church basement on September 9, 1953, with 14 pupils in kindergarten and grades 1 through 7, except grade 3.
 In fall 1954, the school had grown to 20 pupils and became accredited by the New York State Board of Regents.
 A total of 36 students were enrolled in the 1959–60 school year, the school's last year of operation.

 Geraldine Steensma was the school's first full-time teacher, for five years, and Willemina Van Halsema, the sister of the church's pastor and a community worker at the church, also taught part-time the first two years.
 Other teachers at the school were Eleanor Sietsema, M. Louise Crawford, Faye Campbell (aide), James Stabile (music), Katherine Hunt, Donald Vittner, and Constance Pryce.

 Other Monsey churches

-In spite of its nickname as the Monsey Church, there were other churches in Monsey in the 19th and early 20th centuries.
-The Monsey Church was, however, the first church in Monsey and is the only one that continues to the present day.
-The building first used by the Monsey Church was located near the intersection of what is today Maple Avenue and North Saddle River Road in Monsey, adjacent to the Historic Monsey Cemetery.
-When the Monsey Church moved into its present building in 1869, that original building was sold and moved somewhere near today's Brewer Fire Engine Company at the intersection of Grove Street and North Saddle River Road.
-In 1871, this building was purchased by the Congregational Society and used as their meeting house.
+In spite of its nickname as the Monsey Church, there were other churches in Monsey in the 19th and early 20th centuries, but the Monsey Church was the first church in Monsey and the only one that remains.
+The building first used by the Monsey Church was near the intersection of what is today Maple Avenue and North Saddle River Road, adjacent to the Historic Monsey Cemetery.
+When the Monsey Church moved into its present building in 1869, the original building was sold and moved somewhere near today's Brewer Fire Engine Company at the intersection of Grove Street and North Saddle River Road.
+In 1871, this building was purchased by the Congregational Society and used as their meetinghouse.

-At about the same time that the Congregationalists were beginning to meet in their new building, the Methodist Society established a new church in Monsey in October, 1871 by members of the Spring Valley and Viola Methodist Churches.
+In October 1871, about the same time that the Congregationalists began to meet in their new building, the Methodist Society established a new church in Monsey with members of the Spring Valley and Viola Methodist Churches.
 By 1876, as seen on the 1876 "Centennial" map of Monsey, the church had built a building to meet in on Secor Street.
-Sometime later, however, the church building was destroyed in a fire.
-The property was later acquired by the Monsey Church and is the present-day site of their parsonage.
+Sometime later, the building was destroyed in a fire.
+The property was later acquired by the Monsey Church and is now the site of its parsonage.